Azure/azure-sdk-for-python/doc/dev/tests.md

 * Import everything you will need in your tests as normal, add to your imports the line `from devtools_testutils import AzureTestCase, EnvironmentVariableLoader`.
 These two objects give our tests a lot of the desired powers.
 * `AzureTestCase`: the test class should inherit from this object (`class TestSchemaRegistry(AzureTestCase)`), doing so sets up the recording infrastructure and the client creation methods.
 * `EnvironmentVariableLoader`: this loader serves two purposes.
-    * First, it will provide the live keys we need to test our library against live resources.
+    * First, it will provide the live keys we need to test our package against live resources.
     * Second, it will keep those same live keys out of our recordings to make sure that we are not leaking our secrets into the recordings.
 * At the top of your test class you should include any helper methods you will need.
 Most libraries will have a client creation method to eliminate repetitive code.
 * Following your helper methods will be your actual tests.
 All test methods must start with "test".
 The preparer built at the top of the file should decorate your test in the fashion: `@MyPreparer()`.